thegetty/terracottas/source/views/discussion/discussion-a.md

     the Antikenmuseum Basel, in <span
     class="smcaps">Herdejürgen 1982</span>, no. 105
-    (it should be noted that the distinctive curls on the heads of the Sirens were also sometimes used by the Tarentine coroplasts for beards); (5) a bust in the Museo Nazionale Archeologico di Taranto (inv.
-20.003); (6) a head in a Phrygian cap, in <span class="smcaps">Fischer-Hansen 1992</span>, no. 53,
+    (it should be noted that the distinctive curls on the heads of the sirens were also sometimes used by the Tarentine coroplasts for beards); (5) a bust in the Museo Nazionale Archeologico di Taranto (inv.
+20.003); and (6) a head in a Phrygian cap, in <span class="smcaps">Fischer-Hansen 1992</span>, no. 53,
     dated to 430–410 BC.
 See also the mold of the front section of a male head in the Musée d’Art et d’Histoire in Geneva, in <span